Jeiwan/uniswapv3-book/content/docs/milestone_4/introduction.md

 to add multi-pool swaps to our implementation.
 Here's the plan:

 1. First, we'll learn about and implement Factory contract.
-2. Then, we'll see how chained or multi-pool swaps work and implement Path library.
+1. Then, we'll see how chained or multi-pool swaps work and implement Path library.
-3. Then, we'll update the front-end app to support multi-pool swaps.
+1. Then, we'll update the front-end app to support multi-pool swaps.
 At this step we'll implement a basic router that finds a path between two tokens.
+1. Along the way, we'll also learn about tick spacing which is a way of optimizing swaps.
-4. After finishing this chapter, our implementation will be able to handle multi-pool swaps, for example, swapping WBTC for WETH via different stablecoins: WETH → USDC → USDT → WBTC.
+1. After finishing this chapter, our implementation will be able to handle multi-pool swaps, for example, swapping WBTC for WETH via different stablecoins: WETH → USDC → USDT → WBTC.

 Let's begin!